What Are the Downsides of Dermaplaning?

 Can dermaplaning cause breakouts?

 Yes.
-Dermaplaning breakouts in cne-prone skin can happen if bacteria spread or pores clog after exfoliation.
+Breakouts can happen in acne-prone skin if bacteria spread or pores clog and are hard to remove after exfoliation.

 How long does dermaplaning redness last?